-Weekly presentations

-Depending on the number of students in the course, you will do weekly or biweekly presentation/discussion session on an established or emerging technology.
+Weekly presentations.
+You will create a weekly presentation/discussion session on an established or emerging technology.
 These assignments will be done in pairs.

 Mid-term presentation

 This is an in-depth bioanalytic-focused description of an 'omic technology platform from a recent paper from Science, Nature, or PNAS.
 The emphasis of this assignment is on the system processes, for example, fluid transport, chemistries, etc, i.e., the fundamental principles behind the advance.
 The deliverable is a 10 minute presentation and 5 page appendix.